aws/aws-sdk-php/docs/installation.rst

 2. Cannot use phar files due to environment limitations.
 3. Want to use only specific files from the SDK.

-To get started, you must `download the zip file <http://pear.amazonwebservices.com/get/aws.zip>`_, unzip it into your project to a location of your choosing, and include the autoloader::
+To get started, you must download a specific version of the zip file from https://github.com/aws/aws-sdk-php/releases, unzip it into your project to a location of your choosing, and include the autoloader::

     require '/path/to/aws-autoloader.php';